Life Insurance with Pre-Existing Conditions: What to Expect

 How underwriters assess health conditions

 Life insurance underwriting evaluates your health to determine your risk classification.
+As the Insurance Information Institute explains, premiums are based on the insured person's age and health at the policy's start.
 The process includes:

 • Health questionnaire on your application